 Get to Know La Clínica

-Since 1983, La Clínica del Pueblo has been addressing the distinct health needs of our community through comprehensive primary medical care with wrap-around services across the life spectrum; mental health and substance use treatment; medical interpretation and language access advocacy; community health including health education and safe spaces; and advocacy strategies to increase inclusion and health equity for Latino immigrants.
+Founded in 1983, La Clínica del Pueblo addresses the health needs of the local community through comprehensive primary medical care with wrap-around services, mental health and substance use treatment, medical interpretation and language access advocacy, community health including health education and safe spaces and advocacy strategies.

-In 1983, Salvadoran immigrants and United States health advocates founded La Clínica del Pueblo in response to the emergent health needs of Central American immigrants displaced by the civil wars in El Salvador, Guatemala, and Honduras in that time.
-For many of these immigrants, accessing healthcare services in the United States was nearly impossible due to the cultural, linguistic, and economic barriers they faced.
+In 1983, health advocates founded La Clínica del Pueblo in response to the emergent health needs of Central Americans displaced by the civil wars in El Salvador, Guatemala, and Honduras.

 • Timeline